 FAX (808) 483-7161

-A nonprofit should constantly be looking for good volunteers.
-Lawyers will often offer pro bono work to charities.
+A nonprofit should constantly be looking for good volunteers (Pawsitivity usually uses volunteers with special skills, or uses fosters).
+Lawyers, for instance, will often offer pro bono work to charities.

 Volunteers should have a positive attitude and good organizational skills.
 They should also have an interest in rescuing or training dogs.
 Finally, they should have the flexibility to work on various projects.

 Thank the volunteers for coming and then tell them about the position and the nonprofit.
 Ask them about their skills, if there is anything they don't want to do, and if they have any questions.
 Agree on what comes next, such as calling references.